stufreen/animol/readme.md

 [Go to Documentation](https://stufreen.github.io/animol/documentation.html)

 ## Motivation
-Animol is intended to be **very lightweight**, **ease to use** and **relatively performant**.
+Animol is intended to be **super lightweight**, **ease to use** and **performant**.
 It abstracts the repetitive logic for calling `requestAnimationFrame`, easing, and parsing CSS strings.

-It's ideal for small projects where you want to do some simple animations without reinventing the wheel, and you don't want to import a large library.
+It's ideal for small projects where you want to do some JavaScript animations without reinventing the wheel, and you don't want to import a large library.

 For advanced use cases involving timelines, svg, etc. check out Greensock or Anime.js.